kimdukgyoo/kimdukgyoo.github.io/index.md

 ## Mimeo
 * <a href="http://ssrn.com/abstract=2745071" target="_blank"> The Coin Strategy and Charitable Giving</a>
 A shorter summary: I ran a field experiment on charitable giving.
 16,000 solitication letters were sent, and one donation was made.
-Although I still like the idea and the experimental design, I will leave it as a working paper.
+Although I still like the idea and the experimental design...

 <!--
 ## Upcoming schedules